Talks On Global Plastic Treaty Begin In Canada - UrduPoint

 -

-Asia hit hardest by climate change, extreme weather: UN weather agency2 hours ago
+Asia hit hardest by climate change, extreme weather: UN weather agency20 minutes ago

 -